ady-exe/BearHaven-Source/README.md

 ---

-## Engine
+## Engine & Software

-Made with:
+- **Game Engine:** Godot 4.6.1
-- Godot 4.6.1
+- **Sprite & Art Editor:** Pixelorama

 ---

 ## Disclaimer

-Yep, it’s early.
-Bugs, broken systems, and changes are expected.
-That’s part of the fun.
+It's really early in development, stuff will break, be fixed, be removed and added.

 ---